iamtheblackunicorn/language-chromos/README.md

 ## About :books:

 This repository contains a grammar for the Chromos language for the Atom editor.
-This means that when you write Chromos code, this theme will make syntax higlighting possible inside the Atom editor.
+This means that when you write Chromos code, this theme will make syntax-higlighting possible inside the Atom editor.
 You can find out more about the Atom editor [here](https://atom.io) and the Chromos language [here](https://github.com/iamtheblackunicorn/Chromos).

 ## Features :test_tube: